 You could also find additional charges too-the call out for roadside assistance and the towing back to the garage for the repair will both add further to your bill.

-We would advise when you make the call to your rental company that you ask for call out charges, labour rates and part prices, just so you have an idea of what you may be needing to pay.
+We would advise when you make the call to your rental company that you ask for call-out charges, labour rates and part prices, just so you have an idea of what you may be needing to pay.

-Will my insurance cover lost keys?
+Does rental car insurance cover lost keys?

 Unfortunately, more often than not, lost keys are NOT covered by your insurance meaning that you could be facing a rather high additional cost to your holiday.
 When selecting your insurance, check what you are covered for to avoid any unwanted surprises.